msanchezst/efs-performance/README.md

 Usage
 -----

-1. Modify the `EFS_MOUNT` variable in the script to specify the location of the EFS mount point.
+1. (Optionally) Modify the `EFS_MOUNT` variable in the script to specify the location of the EFS mount point.
 2. Run the script using the following command:

 ```